March 13th, 2026

 If you’ve never heard it in Jerusalem, it’s hard to describe.
 It rises from nearby mosques and rolls across the hills like an ancient echo calling people to stop what they’re doing and pray.

-But interestingly… everything doesn’t stop.
+But interestingly… it doesn’t stop all activity.

 Life keeps moving.
 Cars keep driving.
 But for practicing Muslims, it’s a signal to pause and turn their attention toward prayer.